Paths and indices of maximal tail dependence: Numerical illustration

-\end{itemize} where $q\in(0,\ 1)$, which for all of the aforementioned weighted risk measures (cf., e.g., Furman and Zitikis, 2010; and references therein) is set to $0.990$ and $0.995$ in our numerical calculations.
-Results are summarized in Table \ref{tbl-1}.
+\end{enumerate} where $q\in(0,1)$.
+When conducting our numerical calculations, we set $q$ to $0.990$ and $0.995$ in all of the aforementioned weighted risk measures (cf., e.g., Furman and Zitikis, 2010; and references therein).
+We have summarized the results in Table \ref{tbl-1}.

 Noting that smaller values of $\kappa_L^*$ mean stronger tail dependence, it is illuminating to observe from Table \ref{tbl-1} that the smaller the values of $\kappa_L^*$ are, the larger the values of VaR, CTE and MTVar are, whereas the classical index $\kappa_L$ does not change.